 Rare 1969 Penn State Football Season Film

-Going undefeated that year and winning the Orange Bowl on New Year's Day versus
+pride and poise.
+Going undefeated that year and winning the Orange Bowl on New

-a strong Missouri team, this video is a rare glimpse at Penn State standouts
+Year's Day versus a strong Missouri team, this video is a rare glimpse at Penn

-Charlie Pittman, Lydell Mitchell and Franco Harris.
-Excellent footage of games
+State standouts Charlie Pittman, Lydell Mitchell and Franco Harris.
+Excellent

-from the entire 1969 season plus cool extras like campus shots, practice
+footage of games from the entire 1969 season plus cool extras like campus shots,

-footage, interviews with players and team beach scenes preparing for the Orange
+practice footage, interviews with players and team beach scenes preparing for

 This rare film contains higlights from the 1953 World Series between the New York Yankees and the Brooklyn Dodgers.
 The Dodgers boasted the National League's Most Valuable Player in catcher Roy Campanella, who belted 41 home runs and drove in 142 runs.
 They had the league's Rookie of the Year in second baseman Jim Gilliam.
 Center fielder Duke Snider blasted 42 homers and had 126 RBIs, and first baseman Gil Hodges drilled 31 homers and knocked in 122 runs.
 Right fielder Carl Furillo won the NL batting championship with a .344 average (Snider was fourth at .336), and outfielder/infielder Jackie Robinson hit .329.
 Club leader Pee Wee Reese had a fine year at shortstop and rapped 13 homers.
 And glove wizard Billy Cox was the main man at third for Charlie Dressen's team, which won 105 games.